The Quantum Frontier

 The No-Cloning Theorem

 Classical networks transmit copies of data.
-When a message travels from Dallas to Houston over the internet, copies of that message pass through routers, servers, and switches along the way.
-Quantum networks do not and cannot work this way.
-A quantum state cannot be copied without being destroyed—a fundamental consequence of quantum mechanics known as the ‘no-cloning theorem.’, Importantly, this is a consequence of the law of physics rather than an engineering limitation.
-As such, it is quantum networking’s greatest security asset.
-Any attempt to intercept a quantum transmission will disturb the signal in a way the intended recipient can detect.
-The security of a quantum channel is grounded in the laws of physics themselves.
+For example, when a message travels from Dallas to Houston over the internet, copies of that message will pass through routers, servers, and switches along the way.
+Quantum networks cannot work this way.
+A quantum state cannot be copied without being destroyed; this is a fundamental consequence of quantum mechanics known as the “no-cloning theorem.”
+Unlike a photograph, which can be copied endlessly without affecting the original, the quantum state is destroyed by the act of reading it.

 Transmitting Quantum States